liubin1777/MRUpgradeNotification/README.md

 ## Dependencies

-This project relies on Stig Brautaset's superb JSON parsing library: [json-framework](https://github.com/stig/json-framework/).
+This project relies on [JSONKit](http://github.com/johnezang/JSONKit/) by John Engelhart.
 You must have this library in your project for this code to work properly.

 ## Credits